 Born and raised in London, Stella Sevastopoulos (Στέλλα Σεβαστοπούλου), moved to Greece in 1994.
 She has studied Art, English literature and History of Art at Harrow College of Art, Lancaster University and Reading University.
 Her MA thesis was on 'Oscar Wilde and Hellenism in Victorian England'.
 Stella has been covering the Greek art scene on her site ‘Art Scene Athens’ (www.artsceneathens.com), since 2015, and has been developing her art practice throughout the years, but all the more so in recent ones, when she picked up the courage to also exhibit her work.
 Greek nature in particular has inspired her to create both figurative and abstract works.
 She likes to explore the ‘grey zones’ between art and design, and sometimes, even in the figurative works, you will discover some more abstract design elements.

 Stella has realised one solo show (at Placebo in Glyfada), and has participated in various group shows: Glyfada Society of Arts and Letters; trii art hub; Hypatia Cultural Society; 'Love and Disaster in Athens' at Fokianou art space; '20/20 High Vision' at artzone42 gallery; the online 'Artvirus' exhibition; 'S(tr)ay a little prayer for me' at the Tsichritzis Foundation for the Visual Arts in Kifissia; 'New Symbols' at Chili Art Gallery in Thissio; the online exhibition 'Exit Virus/Enter Greece'; 'The Fight between Birds and Gods - Swarm Intelligence' at the Dassous Theatre, Thessaloniki, organised by the National Theatre of Northern Greece.
-In 2021, she participated in more group shows at artzone42 ('Universal Flux, Meta-Corona Era'), at Fokianou art space ('Castro', and 'Travel App'), and at the Tsichritzis Foundation ('Dream Of'); She also participated in a group show at the Hellenic-French Association ('My heART').
+In 2021, she participated in more group shows at artzone42 ('Universal Flux, Meta-Corona Era'), at Fokianou art space ('Castro', and 'Travel App'), and at the Tsichritzis Foundation ('Dream Of' and 'Sea, Greek Genus'); She also participated in a group show at the Hellenic-French Association ('My heART').
 Due to the pandemic, she also participated in online exhibitions organised by Dimitris Lazarou and art-profiles.net , and also in a virtual exhibition organised by art number 23 gallery (based in London and Athens), entitled 'New Era II'.
 She also had the honour of creating a series of illustrations for writer Kathryn Koromylas and her project 'The Joyful Practice of Stoic Death Writing'.
 Her works can be found in private collections and in the collection of the National Theatre of Northern Greece.
 Her artwork can also be printed on various household (and other) objects at society6, and prints of works as well as originals, can be found on saatchiart.com.
 As a journalist she has worked at 'The Art Magazine' (English editor and contributor), and at the 'Athens News' (Arts Editor for 7 years, and contributor).
 She has contributed articles to various other publications (eg. 'Neos Kosmos Greek-Australian newspaper', 'Argo' journal of the SPHS in London, 'Athens Insider' magazine).
 She has also worked as a translator, and in exhibition organisation, e.g. the 'Art and Creativity' exhibitions of 2020 and 2021, for the Hypatia Cultural Society, at the Pnevmatiki Estia of Voula .